ZDev22/ZEngine/README.txt

 sudo apt update
 sudo apt install gdb

-- Include the bin folder from https://vulkan.lunarg.com/sdk/home in you environmental variables
+- Include the bin folder from https://vulkan.lunarg.com/sdk/home in you environmental variables if you wish to edit shaders!

 -----------THIRD-PARTY-DEPENDENCIES---------